DSimonne/DSimonne/README.md

 These project support the analysis of data collected at synchrotrons.
 I believe that developing data analysis methods that can be used remotely on dedicated clustering resources are the future of data analysis at such facilities.

-# Papers on data analysis softwares
+# Peer-reviewed publications about data analysis softwares
 * Thorondor: software for fast treatment and analysis of low-energy XAS dat.
 Simonne, D.H., Martini, A., Signorile, M., Piovano, A., Braglia, L., Torelli, P., Borfecchia, E. & Ricchiardi, G. (2020).
 J. Synchrotron Rad.
 27, https://doi.org/10.1107/S1600577520011388.

 * Gwaihir : Jupyter Notebook graphical user interface for Bragg Coherent Diffraction Imaging.
 Simonne, D., Carnis, J., Atlan, C., & Chatelier, C. (n.d.).